minhphan156/Abode/README.md

-## LikeHome Hotel Booking - SE 165
+## Abode Hotel Booking - SE 165

-This project is done in San Jose State University course cmpe 165 spring 2019.

-Abode a web application (or mobile application) whichshares catalog of ideas.
-Abode is a mini clone of the very successful product hotel.com.
+Abode is a project by students at San Jose State University as part of their SE 165, Spring 2019 class.
+It emulates a hotel booking site (like hotels.com) with all its features and functions.

-The live version will be on: namedothostdotcom.
+The live version will be available soon on: https://www.abode-hotel.com

 ## Team
 - Project Manager: [Sandro Sallenbach](https://github.com/SandroSal)